enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

   from context, the above distinction is used, with the second binding from the open context.
 - Mixfix definitions use a 'separated' snake case (e.g. `if c _then a _else b`).

-> The actionables for this are as follows:
->
-> - Revisit this tomorrow morning to confirm the decision.

 ### High-Level Syntax and Semantic Notes
 While the majority of syntactic design for the language has utilised top-level